scummvm/scummvm/doc/docportal/settings/audio.rst

 .. _speechmute:

 Text and Speech
-	For games with digitized speech, this setting allows the user to decide whether to play the game with speech only, subtitles only, or both.
+	For games with digitized speech, this setting lets the user decide whether to play the game with speech only, subtitles only, or both.

 	*speech_mute*